 Unfortunately, many places do not have access to a local doga class.
 If a Google search doesn’t turn up results local to you, you may still be able to find a class, though.

 Placing calls to the local yoga studios is also a great way to check into local offerings.
-Sometimes, the classes might not be listed online, or they may wait until they have interest to offer a class.
+Sometimes, the classes might not be listed online, or they may wait until they have an interest to offer a class.

 While participating in a group led by an instructor can be a great way to learn, it doesn’t have to be the only way.